US safety agency gathering info on Tesla parking lot feature

 WASHINGTON (AP) — The U.S. government’s highway safety agency is gathering information on reports of malfunctions with a Tesla feature that lets drivers summon their cars in parking lots.

-The National Highway Traffic Safety Administration says it’s aware of reports about “Smart Summon” and is in contact with Tesla.
-The agency stopped short of saying it had opened a formal investigation.
+The National Highway Traffic Safety Administration stopped short of saying it had opened a formal investigation.
+But in a statement Thursday it said that it’s aware of the reports about “Smart Summon” and is in contact with the company.

+“The agency will not hesitate to act if it finds evidence of a safety-related defect,” NHTSA said in a statement.

-Last week Tesla sent out an over-the-internet software update that allows some owners to let their cars travel through parking lots without a driver behind the wheel.
-The cars can be stopped remotely.
+Last week, Tesla sent out an over-the-internet software update that lets some customers allow their car to navigate through a parking lot with no one at the wheel.
+The feature can only be used if a driver can see their vehicle, the company’s website says.

-But videos and pictures surfaced on social media reporting problems, including a crash and some near collisions.
+But after the update, videos and pictures surfaced on social media about problems.
+Also, a promotional video on Tesla’s website shows a car without a driver going the wrong way in a parking lot.

+One owner said his car ran into the side of his garage while “Smart Summon” was working, while another showed his car narrowly missing a crash with crossing traffic.
+Another said his car was about to hit a golf cart before he was able to stop it.